marvinahv/wizeline-challenge/README.md

 - **External APIs**: GitHub API integration
 - **Background Processing**: Delayed Job

-## Project Progress
+## LOG

-The project has been developed using Test-Driven Development (TDD) methodology, with the following key milestones:
+The project has been developed using Test-Driven Development (TDD) methodology.
+Focused on solid functionality first and optimizations later.

-1. **Setup & Authentication**
-   - Rails 8 API application with PostgreSQL
-   - User model with secure authentication
-   - JWT token generation for API access
-   - Enhanced password security requirements

-2. **Authorization & Project Management**
-   - Role-based permissions using CanCanCan
-   - Project creation and management for admins
-   - Project ownership and access restrictions

-3. **Task Management**
-   - Task CRUD operations
-   - Role-specific task permissions
-   - Task status management

-4. **API Enhancements**
-   - User-specific project views with sorting
-   - Role-based task listing with sorting

-5. **GitHub Integration**
-   - GitHub repository linking to projects
-   - Secure token management with encryption
-   - Background syncing of repository data
-   - Project statistics with GitHub data

-6. **Performance Optimizations**
-   - N+1 query prevention with eager loading
-   - Counter caches for efficient counting
-   - Query optimizations with GROUP BY
-   - Efficient association loading

 For a detailed development log, see `log.md`.

 ## Features